Masai Mara

 The campsites have dining areas where meals are served and a bar.
 Fresh food is prepared in a buffet style by our cook.
 We also cater for special dietaries.
 In the evening there is a bonfire and the masai warriors entertain you as you socialize and unwind.

-Campsite facilities at Amboseli national park are limited and located outside the park’s perimeter but a short driving distance to the various park entrance gates.
-The campsites offer tented camps or you can opt for the ground camping experience.
+Budget campsites at Amboseli National Park are somewhat limited and situated outside the park’s boundaries.
+However, the camps are within a short driving distance from the various entrance gates.
+Significantly visitors can choose between tented accommodations or a more traditional ground camping experience.

-The tented camps have beds, beddings, mosquito nets, flush toilets and hot showers.
-Beddings are changed every morning and you are also provided with a towel.
-A tent can accommodate one, two or three people.
+The tented camps are equipped with beds, bedding, mosquito nets, flush toilets and hot showers.
+Bedding is refreshed daily, and guests are provided with towels.
+Each tent can accommodate one to three individuals.

 Know Your Parks / Reserves